skovy/skovy.dev/content/blog/codemod-workflow/index.md

 };
 ```

-### Code Transform

 Now there's a problem, two out of the three usages will
 no longer properly brew coffee.
 For this example, the
 quickest fix is to manually update the two files.
 For the
-purposes of this example, lets imagine this is actually
+purposes of this example, lets imagine this is used
-across hundreds of files.
+across many more files.
 Not only will it take a long time,
 it can be challenging to keep it all in your head, and the
 chances of making a mistake increases with each file.

-Instead,
+### Code Transform

+Instead, a codemod, or transform can be applied to the existing
-we can create a codemod because it can be ran across any
+code.
+It automates the process so it can be applied to any number
-number of files and make the changes reliably.
+of files.
+Assuming the logic is accurate, it's also more reliable
+than repeatedly making the same manual changes.

 To get started, only one new dependency needs to be added.